jay-hodgson/Sage-Governance-Documents/privacy.md

 your comments, any Content you Post, and the dates and times of your visits.

-**Advertising Partners.** We may occasionally work with third-party advertising partners to show you ads that we think may interest you.
+**Advertising Partners.** We may occasionally work with third parties to show you content that we think may interest you.
+These recommendations are intended to enhance your experience by exposing you to relevant datasets and resources from various platforms within the open science community.
 Some of our advertising partners are members of the Network Advertising Initiative ([<u>https://optout.networkadvertising.org</u>](https://optout.networkadvertising.org)) or the Digital Advertising Alliance ([<u>https://optout.aboutads.info</u>](https://optout.aboutads.info)).
-If you do not wish to receive personalized ads, please visit their opt-out pages to learn about how you may opt out of receiving web-based personalized ads from member companies.
-You can access any settings offered by your mobile operating system to limit ad tracking, or you can install the AppChoices mobile app to learn more about how you may opt out of personalized ads in mobile apps.
+If you prefer not to receive these recommendations, you have the option to opt-out.
+You can manage your preferences through the settings available on your device, or by utilizing tools such as the AppChoices mobile app.
+These options allow you to control the type of content you are exposed to in alignment with your research needs and preferences.

 **As Required By Law and Similar Disclosures.** We may access, preserve, and disclose your Personal Information with law enforcement agencies,